As markets Detach from Reality, Focus on Stocks Producing Real Things - Fat Tail Daily

-We’ll discuss markets, why a focus on commodities makes sense for long-term investors, plus specific strategies for targeting resource companies.

-Click below to view Part One of our latest insights on the resource markets.
+Click below to tune in to Part Two of our latest in-depth discussion on the resource market.

 Regards,